When is The Polar Express on TV this Christmas? How to watch and stream online

 This animated movie is the perfect Christmas watch – full of all the festive feels needed to be a classic for this time of year.

-Tom Hanks, mostly.
-The Oscar-winning actor played Hero Boy’s father, Hobo, Scrooge puppet, Santa Claus, the Narrator and Conductor- there is a lot of Hanks in this movie!
+The Oscar-winning actor played Hero Boy’s father, Hobo, Scrooge puppet, Santa Claus, the Narrator and Conductor.

 He also did some of the motion-capture for Hero Boy, who was voiced by Daryl Sabara and The Hunger Games star, Josh Hutcherson.